Free Mock Test RBI Grade B Phase II Exam

 Upper age limit is 32 and 34 years respectively for those candidates who possess M.Phil. and Ph.D. qualification.
 Furthermore, upper age limited is relaxed to maximum 3 years for candidates having experience as an officer in Commercial Bank/Financial Institution in Public Sector as also prior experience in Reserve Bank of India, provided the upper age limit does not exceed 33 years including experience.

-The entire process for RBI Grade B 2018 will be concluded as per the schedule below:
+The entire process for RBI Grade B 2019 is as follows:

 Competitive exam mock tests have three main objectives: